Flank/flank-dashboard/metrics/web/docs/features/deep_links/01_deep_linking.md

 Cons:
 - May require code generation (e.g., as in [`auto_route`](https://pub.dev/packages/auto_route) package);
 - Requires the navigation system reintegration - meaning that we must use the 3-rd party `RouteInformationParser`s and `RouterDelegate`s.
+- Does not provide a way to replace the current URL value without changing the browser history.

 #### Custom implementation
 This approach means the `Deep Linking` implementation using the `Navigator 2.0` features, which is already integrated into the Metrics Web application.